NREL/OpenStudio-user-documentation/docs/next_steps/model_objects.md

 ## Overview of OpenStudio Model Objects

+### Benefits of Understanding the Model Structure
+One of the advantages of OpenStudio, is that it adds modern object oriented software concepts such as relationships and inheritance  to EnergyPlus.
+This makes it much easier to add new functionality to tools or write measures that can quickly manipulate energy models.
+From a practitioner’s perspective, inheritance makes it very easy to quickly create new models.  __When you’re using OpenStudio templates to define building and space types, you’re using this capability to avoid specifying the hundreds or thousands of pieces of information EnergyPlus requires to create a detailed simulation.__

 ### Relationship Diagram
 The diagram below shows the OpenStudio 0.6.0 Model Objects Hierarchical Relationships.
 This is not a comprehensive diagram, but rather focuses on the building envelope (external loads) and building activity (internal loads).
 It is a good reference to understand where objects reside in the model, and what other objects they impact, and are impacted by.